One of the journeys in my life which marked me considerably was to be a guest in an Iban longhouse in midst of the tropical rainforest of Borneo.

 The climate in Borneo, due to its equatorial geographical situation can be described as tropically hot and very humid.
 The temperatures remain constant over the day and the year and stay between 27° and 32° C. Borneo has two monsoon seasons: the “dry” monsoon (May - October) and the “wet” monsoon (November - April), but with 250 rainy days (in Sarawak) there is rainfall at any time of the year which can exceed 4.000 mm annually.
 The humidity is above 80%

 The city of Kuching is the capital of the state of Sarawak.
-At the time of my trip in 1988, Kuching was the starting point of every trip into the interior of Borneo and I think it has remained so until today.
+At the time of my trip in 1988, Kuching was the starting point of every trip into the interior of Borneo and as far as I know it has remained so until today.

 Already the journey to the longhouse, to which I was invited was adventure.

 From Kuching the capital of Sarawak, I took a speedboat to Sibu, a city shaped by Chinese dwellers, and then another postboat up the Rajang River towards Kapit, the capital of the Kapit District.
 From there, with the postboat to a small boat landing pier to change to the typical longboat with an outboard motor.
-My host and me drove me Upriver a small tributary.
+My host drove me upriver a small tributary.

 click on the pictures to enlarge the photographs and to read the full story